kagovez/I-CUBE-CoreMark/Readme.md

 # I-CUBE-CoreMark

 ## Introduction
-I-CUBE-CoreMark is a helper which generats CoreMark project over STM32 with only few clicks in STM32CubeMX.
+I-CUBE-CoreMark is a helper which generates CoreMark project over STM32 with only few clicks in STM32CubeMX.

 CoreMark source code (v1.01) used by I-CUBE-CoreMark is originally from: https://github.com/eembc/coremark